UWCoffeeNCode/GitHub-Workshop/README.md

+# UW Coffee 'N Code GitHub Workshop
+This is a past workshop that introduces the basics of how to use GitHub to manage a project.
+Feel free to run through the exercise on your own time!

-Tonight, we will all be contributing to an “open source” story!
+In this workshop we will all be contributing to an “open source” story!
 No programming required and have fun writing!

 ## Story Prompt
 By some clerical error in WaterlooWorks, our protagonist got an offer from a big tech company as a Junior Software Developer.
 They know they are surely under-qualified, but what-the-hey, the proposition for free meals and unlimited snacks meant the offer was accepted anyways!
 Write an day’s entry in their journal, as our protagonist fakes it till they make it!